wacncontent/CustomizeTool/addCommentOutput/includes/publishing-with-git.md

 -	In your Visual Studio solution, [enable NuGet Package Restore](http://docs.nuget.org/Consume/Package-Restore) to make Visual Studio automatically restore missing packages.

-Once you have set up your repository as described, and configured your web site in Azure for continuous publishing from one of the online Git repositories, you can develop your ASP.NET application locally in Visual Studio and continuously deploy your code simply by pushing your changes to your online Git repository.
+Once you have set up your repository as described, and configured your web app in Azure for continuous publishing from one of the online Git repositories, you can develop your ASP.NET application locally in Visual Studio and continuously deploy your code simply by pushing your changes to your online Git repository.

 ## Disable continuous deployment

 <!-- deleted by customization
 Continuous deployment can be disabled from the **Deployments** blade.
-From your web site's blade, click **Settings > Continuous deployment**.
+From your web app's blade, click **Settings > Continuous deployment**.
 Then click **Disconnect**.

 ![git-DisconnectFromGitHub](./media/publishing-with-git/azure5-disconnect.png)

-After answering **Yes** to the confirmation message, you can return to your web site's blade and click **Settings > Continuous deployment** if you would like to set up publishing from another source.
+After answering **Yes** to the confirmation message, you can return to your web app's blade and click **Settings > Continuous deployment** if you would like to set up publishing from another source.
 -->
 <!-- keep by customization: begin -->
 Continuous deployment can be disabled from the Azure **Dashboard**.
 Under the **quick glance** section, choose the option to disconnect from the repository that you are using: